MHDO's Standardized Hospital Financial Reports

 The primary difference between consolidated and unconsolidated financial statements is that the consolidated form reports all activities of a hospital and its subsidiaries as a combined entity, while the unconsolidated financial statements report activities as a separate entity.

-The MHDO Hospital Financial Reports were designed to standardized the reporting of key hospital financial indicators to allow for comparisons across hospitals; however, given the complexities in the hospitals structure and in accounting practices, leading to scenarios where the way in which a hospital and its activities are reported in an unconsolidated form are more comparable to another hospitals consolidated reporting.
-For example, some physician practices are departments of the hospital (and would be included in the hospitals unconsolidated reporting) where for another hospital the physician practices are a subsidiary of the hospital ( and would not be included in the hospitals unconsolidated reporting but rather captured in the hospitals consolidated reporting).
+The MHDO Hospital Financial Reports were designed to standardized the reporting of key hospital financial indicators to allow for comparisons across hospitals; however, given the complexities in the hospitals' structure and in accounting practices, leading to scenarios where the way in which a hospital and its activities are reported in an unconsolidated form are more comparable to another hospital's consolidated reporting.
+For example, some physician practices are departments of the hospital (and would be included in the hospital's unconsolidated reporting) where for another hospital the physician practices are a subsidiary of the hospital (and would not be included in the hospital's unconsolidated reporting but rather captured in the hospital's consolidated reporting).

-Available December 28, 2022: FY 2021 Hospital Unconsolidated Financial Reports and Health System Consolidated Financial Reports
+Available January 11, 2024: FY 2022 Hospital Unconsolidated Financial Reports and Health System Consolidated Financial Reports

 MHDO's Standardized Annual Hospital Financial Report (unconsolidated data)

-Data for the following health systems and hospital are contained in this report: MaineHealth, Northern Light Health, MaineGeneral Health, Central Maine Healthcare, and Maine Medical Center
+Data for the following health systems and hospital are contained in this report: MaineHealth, Northern Light Health, MaineGeneral Health, Central Maine Healthcare, and Maine Medical Center and Subsidiaries.

 Overview of the Financial Ratios Contained in the Reports